 JAGUAR LAND ROVER LIMITED

-WIN 6 X PREMIERSHIP RUGBY TICKETS AND THE LOAN OF A LAND ROVER DISCOVERY FOR A WEEKEND – TERMS AND CONDITIONS
+WIN 6 X PREMIERSHIP RUGBY TICKETS AND THE LOAN OF A LAND ROVER DEFENDER FOR A WEEKEND – TERMS AND CONDITIONS

-These Terms and Conditions apply to the ‘WIN 6 X PREMIERSHIP RUGBY TICKETS AND THE LOAN OF A LAND ROVER DISCOVERY FOR A WEEKEND’ Competition (the "Competition").
+These Terms and Conditions apply to the ‘WIN 6 X PREMIERSHIP RUGBY TICKETS AND THE LOAN OF A LAND ROVER DEFENDER FOR A WEEKEND’ Competition (the "Competition").
 The Competition is entered by Jaguar Land Rover, England and Wales employees only (excluding agency workers).
 Entrants must be at least 28 years old or over and have held a full UK driving licence for at least 5 years, with no more than 6 penalty points cumulatively and no previous driving disqualifications.
-Entrants must complete the Entry Form by the Closing Date to be in with the chance to “win” 6 (six) tickets to a premiership rugby match on Saturday 23 April 2022 and the loan of a Land Rover Discovery for the weekend of Friday 22 April 2022 – Monday 25 April 2022.
+Entrants must complete the Entry Form by the Closing Date to be in with the chance to “win” 6 (six) tickets to a premiership rugby match on Saturday 23 April 2022 and the loan of a Land Rover Defender for the weekend of Friday 22 April 2022 – Monday 25 April 2022.
 There will be one winner selected in total for use of the Prize on the Prize Weekend.
 The Prize involves set dates and it is therefore the responsibility of the Winner to ensure that they can take up the Prize on the allocated Prize Weekend.

 TERMS AND CONDITIONS